Planned DSM Expansion into Secondary Education from 2026

-Deutsche Schule Melbourne (DSM) is planning to introduce a secondary school program.
-Our Secondary School was scheduled to begin with Year 7 in 2025 but has unfortunately been delayed.
-We remain fully committed to opening the DSM Secondary School as soon as we meet the minimum enrolment requirements and encourage interested families to submit a written Expression of Interest to our Admissions Manager Stefanie Dietrich.
+Deutsche Schule Melbourne (DSM) is planning to introduce a secondary school program by offering Year 7 in 2026.
+We encourage interested families to submit a written Expression of Interest to our Admissions Manager Stefanie Dietrich.

 We aim to prepare our students for their future as global citizens.
 Through continued in-depth exposure to two languages and cultural contexts, we enable our students to critically reflect on their own culture as well as develop a strong understanding of the cultures of others.
 By offering a strong educational foundation, we aim to enable our students to smoothly transition into further education in Australia, Germany or internationally.